elsa-workflows/experimental/docs/architecture/Layer2.md

-# Management
+# Runtime

-At the management level, the library deals with workflows and workflow instances as well as repository services to store and load workflows.
+At the runtime level, the engine deals with workflows and workflow instances as well as repository services to store and load workflows.

 ## Workflow